-New RSE (Relationships and sex education) guidelines came into effect in September 2020, and with a recent Zoella scandal the role of sex education in the UK has come under a microscope again.
+New RSE (Relationships and Sex Education) guidelines came into effect in September 2020, and the recent Zoella scandal means that the role of sex education in the UK has come under a microscope again.
 So, let’s review.

-To be fair to the new guidance, it is finally worded to acknowledge that relationships education should be mandatory, so now kids will be taught what constitutes a healthy relationship, the different ways of having a relationship and how to communicate with your partner effectively.
-But, above all the current UK guidance is still structured to teach morality over pleasure, and the bottom line is how can you teach consent without getting people to understand the role of pleasure in sex.
+To be fair to the new guidance, it is finally worded to acknowledge that relationships education should be mandatory.
+Kids will now be taught what constitutes a healthy relationship, the different ways of having a relationship and how to communicate with your partner effectively.

-Moreover, although sex education guidance is mandatory for all schools – everyone has to deliver all the information – but the guidance allows people to teach it as per faith.
+However, although sex education guidance is mandatory for all schools, the guidance allows people to teach it as per faith.
 For example, someone could teach ‘this is sex, but you shouldn’t have it before marriage.’
 Or ‘this is sex but contraception isn’t acceptable.’
 Both of which are proven to increase STI’s and teen pregnancy, because regardless of what you teach teens they will have sex.
-In primary school, there may be mandatory relationships education like I mentioned earlier but the anti RSE brigade are even trying to overturn that.
-And there’s still no sex education, and no education on porn except to warn about the possible dangers of addiction (which is good, just not enough for such a nuanced discussion).
+In primary school, there may be mandatory relationships education but there’s still no sex education, and no education on porn except to warn about the possible dangers of addiction (which is good, just not enough for such a nuanced discussion).